-Metastatic Breast Cancer
+Aggressive Breast Cancer Survival

 In January of 2003, Kathy felt a lump in her right breast.
 After seeking medical advice, a biopsy was performed and her worst fears were confirmed.
 Kathy, a 45-year-old mother of three, had aggressive breast cancer.
 When she went for surgery, however, things went from bad to worse.
 Kathy had metastatic disease with documented involvement of the liver.

-Despite advances in breast cancer management, metastatic disease is still considered incurable.
+Despite advances in breast cancer management, metastatic breast cancer is still considered incurable.
 For that reason, the doctors who were managing Kathy faced a serious dilemma.
 Should they use strong combinations of chemotherapy to hope against the odds that they could eliminate the disease in the liver, or recognizing the low likelihood of cure, manage Kathy with mild treatments, hoping to preserve the quality of the time she had left?